yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_register_web.md

 * WSDL import from file: You can only import a web service from a URL in API Manager, and must use Policy Studio to import from a file.
 * WS-Policy/WS-Security: If this is required, you must register the web service using Policy Studio.
-* Schema validation: If schemas are available, you can validate using custom request/response policies (see [API Manager custom policies](api_mgmt_custom_policies.htm)).
+* Schema validation: If schemas are available, you can validate using custom request/response policies.
 Otherwise, you should register using Policy Studio.
 * Binding/operation selection: You cannot select specific bindings/operations for import.
 If this is required, you must use Policy Studio.
 * Cloning: You cannot clone an API registered from a web service.